icopy-site/awesome/docs/awesome/awesome-fp-js.md

 * [Anonymous Recursion in JavaScript](https://dev.to/simov/anonymous-recursion-in-javascript) - Short and easy to understand article about implementing anonymous recursion in JavaScript.
 * [Functional Composition in Javascript](https://joecortopassi.com/articles/functional-composition-in-javascript/) – Step by step explanation of how to compose functions in javascript.
 * [Functional Programming Principles in Javascript](https://medium.freecodecamp.org/functional-programming-principles-in-javascript-1b8fc6c3563f) - Practical code examples to learn functional programming concepts like pure function, immutability, first-class entities, and higher order functions
+* [Basic Monads in Javascript](https://dev.to/rametta/basic-monads-in-javascript-3el3) - Introduction to 2 easy monads in Javascript, Maybe & Either.

 ### Videos